Lithuania

 (e) What should you be doing/on the lookout for?

 Close attention must be paid by medium and large companies who operate in sectors set out by the Law (small and micro enterprises are generally excluded unless their service disruption could significantly impact public sector, etc.).
-Organisations can check whether they are preliminarily included in the Register by providing certain data (available only in Lithuanian language).
-In any case, as mentioned above, NCSC will send notifications of inclusion in the Register by 17 April 2025.
+Such organisations should check whether they have received a notification/confirmation from the NCSC, which was sent around 17 April 2025 to the e-mail address registered with the Lithuanian Register of Legal Entities as the entity’s point of contact.

 Contact